avillada0327v2/Rice-COMP449/data/arxivCS_data_retrieval/README.md

 1. [ArxivCS](https://www.dropbox.com/s/iltvodnh2mldgub/dss.tar.gz?dl=0)

    Download the dataset from the link above.
 Create a folder named "data" within this directory.
-Move and unzip the downloaded zip file in the newly created data subdirectory.
+Move and unzip the downloaded zip file in the newly created "data" subdirectory.

 # Running the ArxivCS Data Wrangler and Compiler